PIH/old-wellbody-config/README.md

 In a nutshell the deployment
 - does not make use of the default Bahmni installation process (via its RPM packages)
 - requires a default PIH-EMR server environment (based on Ubuntu)
-- uses 'binary' components (aka archives) of relevant Bahmni components
+- uses custom 'binary' components (aka archives) of relevant Bahmni components
-- the components can/need to be derived from a 'golden master' installation (either the Bahmni vagrant or docker environment with vagrant being used more recently).
+- the components are derived from a 'golden master' installation (either the Bahmni vagrant or docker environment with vagrant being used more recently).
 - has no proper OpenMRS metadata handling; most important it doesn't create a DB instance from scratch, but requires the import of an initial OpenMRS MySQL dump

-The 'binary' components are not part of this github project, but the basic scripts to install a new and update an existing environment are included in the scripts-vagrant folder (the files under scripts-docker is currently not used/well tested).
+The 'binary' components are not part of this github project, but are required for the basic scripts to install a new and update an existing environment are included in the scripts-vagrant folder (the files under scripts-docker is currently not used/well tested).

 Content:
-- openmrs-configs: List of all metadata changes for Wellbody (originating from Bahmni's default OpenMRS DB)
+- openmrs-configs: List of all metadata changes for Wellbody (originating from Bahmni's default OpenMRS DB); can mostly be imported via Bahmni's CSV import capacity
-- openmrs: Bahmni apps customization dir
+- openmrs: 'standard' Bahmni apps & customization dir
 - scripts-docker: Scripts to handle docker-based Bahmni installation (currently unmaintained)
 - scripts-vagrant: Scripts for installing/updating Bahmni installation (doesn't not require a 'target' vagrant-based system)